rvadym/languages/README.md

         return $this->x_ls->__($string);
     }

 You can also change look of switcher.
-Extend your own switcher View from x_ls\Controller_LanguageSwitcher
+Extend your own switcher View from x_ls\View_LanguageSwitcher